Dowell-Lab/Bidirectional-Flow/README.md

   Install dREG from https://github.com/Danko-Lab/dREG

   Note: Instructions to install the dependencies for dREG can be found on their repository.
-  Since rphast is nolonger on CRAN, it can be nstalled from the tar ball (install.packages("rphast_1.6.11.tar.gz", repos=NULL, type="source"))
+  Since rphast is nolonger on CRAN, it can be installed from the tar ball (install.packages("rphast_1.6.11.tar.gz", repos=NULL, type="source"))

   Archived from CRAN https://cran.r-project.org/src/contrib/Archive/rphast/